pushkardangi/pushkardangi/README.md

 <p> Oh, and before I forget - I have a little joke for you.
 Why do programmers prefer dark mode?
 Because light attracts bugs! </p>

 <p> In all seriousness though, I'm passionate about building meaningful projects with React and I'm eager to collaborate with others who share that passion.
 If you're interested in working on a project together, feel free to reach out to me at pushkardangi746@gmail.com.
-So don't hesitate to drop me a line if you have a project in mind.
+So don't hesitate to drop me a line if you have a project in mind or just want to have a chit-chat about web technologies.
 I can't wait to hear from you. </p>
 </div>

 <br>